opentensor/bits/README.md

 1. **Fork this repository.**
 2. **Create a new file** in the `bits/` directory named `BIT-XXXX.md`, where `XXXX` is the next available BIT number.
-You can use the [BIT template](bits/BIT-0000-template.md) as a starting point.
+You can use the [BIT tenet](bits/BIT-0000-tenet.md) as a starting point.
-3. **Fill in the template** with your proposal details.
+3. **Fill in the tenet** with your proposal details.
 4. **Submit a pull request** with your new BIT.
 The title should be "BIT-XXXX: [Title]" where `XXXX` is your BIT number.
 5. **Engage in the discussion**: Address any feedback from the community and BIT editors during